 4. Segment and re-use

-While some of us enjoy watching a 45 minute webinar, others may have a shorter attention span – always ensure you cater to as many as possible.
+While some of us enjoy watching a 45 minute webinar, others may have a shorter attention span – always ensure you cater to as many people as possible.
 Consider breaking your webinar up into sections so you can edit and re-use the video.
 For one of our recent webinars, we set it up in 3 parts so we could then cut it down into 3 smaller videos.

 People digest content in a variety of different ways.
 You want to be able to stream it live, host it on demand and break it down into digestible content.